-Virtual training brings a lot to the table.
-It makes learning possible regardless of location.
+Virtual training brings a lot to the table and makes learning possible regardless of location.
 Plus, when you use asynchronous or on-demand approaches, the time of day is irrelevant, too.
 This can be a boon for companies that have to adapt their training to navigate the complexities of the pandemic or that simply want increased versatility.

 However, virtual training does come with challenges.
 Luckily, by understanding what they are, it is possible to overcome them.
 With that in mind, here’s a look at common virtual training challenges that companies encounter with their e-learning programs, along with some tips to help you rise above them.